wusai2333/trib/doc/lab1.md

 can return this type in our entry function `NewClient()`.
 So remove the `panic("todo")` line in `NewClient()`, and replace it by returning a new `client` object.
-Now the `NewClient()` function should look something like this:
+Now the `NewClient()` function should somehow look like this:

 ```
 func NewClient(addr string) trib.Storage {